DataDog/integrations-extras/nobl9/README.md

 example: `my-datadog-data-source`
 5. Enter a description (optional).
 Add the team or owner details and explain the purpose of creating this specific data source.
-Adding a description can provide immediate context for any team member
+Adding a description can provide immediate context for any team member.

 More information about creating SLOs on the Nobl9 platform can be found [here](https://nobl9.github.io/techdocs_User_Guide/#service-level-objectives-38)